We're an affiliate

 We hope you love the products we recommend!
 Just so you know, As an Amazon Associate we earn from qualifying purchases.
 Thank you if you use our links, we really appreciate

 However, even if the coffee still has caffeine, it will not taste good.
-Let’s look at why coffee gets old and what you can do to make sure it doesn’t happen as often, and how caffeine is lost.
+Let’s look at why coffee gets old and what you can do to make sure it doesn’t happen as often.

 Does old coffee lose caffeine